Transform Definition Language

 There is automatic expression evaluation performed inside quoted Names and String literals.
 Any text between curly braces { and } inside quoted Name or String is evaluated as an expression, and result is substituted as a substring in-place.

-To turn off automatic evaluation, opening brace should be prepended by a backslash \.
+To turn off automatic evaluation, braces should be prepended by a backslash \.

 Expression Operators